pyscript/pyscript/docs/howtos/http-requests.md

 The basic idea is that the `PyScript` will import and call this function, then await the response.
 Therefore, the script containing this function must be importable by `PyScript`.

-For this example, we will name the file `request.py` and place it in the same directory as the file containing the html code below.
+For this example, we will name the file containing the `Python` code `request.py` and place it in the same directory as the file containing the html code, which is described below.

 ## `PyScript` HTML code

-In this How-to, the HTML code is split into separate code blocks to enable context highlighting (coloring of the python code inside the html code block), but in reality it is all in the same file.
+In this How-to, the HTML code is split into separate code blocks to enable context highlighting (coloring of the `Python` code inside the html code block), but in reality it is all in the same file.
 The first part is a bare bones `PyScript` html page, using the [community examples](https://github.com/pyscript/pyscript-collective/) set-up.
-The second part is the actual python code for HTTP requests, which is wrapped in `<py-script>` tags, while the third block has the concluding html code.
+The second part is the actual `Python` code for HTTP requests, which is wrapped in `<py-script>` tags, while the third block has the concluding html code.

 ```html